FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Pessimistic exceed ratio  | 100%        | 100%         | 50%          | 100%
 Classification Result     | Upper Bound | Undecided    | Lower Bound  | Upper Bound

-The one missing trial for "1s final" was low-loss, half of trial results are low-loss which exactly matches 50% exceed ratio.
+The one missing trial for "1s final" was Low-Loss, half of trial results are Low-Loss which exactly matches 50% exceed ratio.
 This shows time savings are not guaranteed.

 #### Point 5